pahadiahimanshu/pahadiahimanshu.github.io/_projects/vr-swept-surface.md

     <img class="content__image__img"  src="https://latex.codecogs.com/gif.latex?\begin{center}&space;s(u)&space;=&space;p_{0}H_{0}(u)&space;&plus;&space;m_{0}H_{1}(u)&space;&plus;&space;m_{1}H_{2}(u)&space;&plus;&space;p_{1}H_{3}(u)\\&space;\shortintertext{&space;where\&space;u}&space;\in&space;\shortintertext{[0,1]&space;and\&space;basis\&space;functions\&space;are\&space;given\&space;by}&space;\\&space;H_{0}(u)&space;=&space;2u^3&space;-&space;3u^2&space;&plus;&space;1,\\&space;H_{1}(u)&space;=&space;u^3&space;-&space;2u^2&space;&plus;u,\\&space;H_{2}(u)&space;=&space;-2u^3&space;&plus;&space;3u^2,\\&space;H_{2}(u)&space;=&space;u^3&space;-&space;u^2&space;\end{center}" title="\begin{center} s(u) = p_{0}H_{0}(u) + m_{0}H_{1}(u) + m_{1}H_{2}(u) + p_{1}H_{3}(u)\\ \shortintertext{ where\ u} \in \shortintertext{[0,1] and\ basis\ functions\ are\ given\ by} \\ H_{0}(u) = 2u^3 - 3u^2 + 1,\\ H_{1}(u) = u^3 - 2u^2 +u,\\ H_{2}(u) = -2u^3 + 3u^2,\\ H_{2}(u) = u^3 - u^2 \end{center}" />
 </figure>

 *    *Line Renderer* - We use unity's own line renderer component to draw the splines and surfaces.
 The issue with using this feature is that it does not render one-pixel-wide lines.
 It renders billboard lines (polygons that always face the camera) that have a width in world units.
-Since, we move around the shapes we created, the shapes always face towards us, which makes it look unrealistic.
-This can be fixed though, if we create meshes instead of line.
+Since, we move around the shapes we created, the shapes always face towards us, which makes them look unrealistic.
+This can be fixed though, if we create meshes instead of lines.
 *    *Closed-surfaces* - Hermite splines are looped using a property of line renderer.
 Sweeping these closed splines can generate tubular surfaces which are hallow from inside.
 *    *Freehand sketching* - Hermite splines are a great way of utilising both the controllers, but freehand sketching can make great shapes too.
 *    *Swept Surfaces* - When the trigger on the right controller is pulled a swept surface is generated from the sequence of Hermite splines.